ducmint864/Cosmos-local-testnet-guide/README.md

 ```

 | `
 From now on, we will assume that your application-name was testchain.
-Therefore, the binary cli file should be testchaind
+Therefore, the binary cli file would be testchaind
 `|
 ## 3. Setup testnet environment
 ### 3.1 Create testnet folder and nodes folder